Skribblers/skribbler/README.md

 # skribbler
-A headless client that can join Skribbl.io lobbies
+A headless client that can join Skribbl.io lobbies.